rodonile/path-tracing/README.md

         ./final_probes.sh

 - Start additional probing sessions
-  Refer to final_probes.sh scripts for example syntax on how to interact with the Path Tracing probe generation binaries
+  Refer to final_probes.sh scripts for example syntax on how to interact with the Path Tracing probe generation binaries.

 - Ping throughout the network to check connectivity (this is also done when the script boots up):